 Do not jam the swab in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.

-If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrap the crud from the outside corners.
+If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrape the crud from the outside corners.

-Although be forewarned that the pins on the comb can cause injury if you are not very careful.
+Be mindful that the pins on the comb can cause injury if you are not extremely careful.

-When using a flea comb, always loosen the crud first as written above.
+When using a flea comb, always loosen the crud first as described above.

 Gently press the comb to the hair and run the comb in a downward motion.